domingosdeeulariadumba/realestatevaluation/README.md

 ACKNOWLEDGEMENT

-The dataset used in this project was originally procured from www.datasciencedojo.com. undert the title "3.
+The dataset used in this project was originally procured from www.datasciencedojo.com. under the title "3.
 Can you predict the price of a house?" which acknowledges The Machine Learning Repository of California, Irvine Real Estate Valuation (UC Irvine) as its primary source.